-This post explores how profitable is maize farming in Kenya.
-It will detail the money you will spend on buying seed, fertilizer and labour costs.
+Is maize farming profitable in Kenya?
+It in this post, we will estimate the money you will spend growing maize on a large or small scale production system.
+The Common expenses for maize farmers in Kenya include buying certified seeds, fertilizer and labor costs.
 It will also give you the profits after getting the returns for selling all your harvests.

 Maize is Kenya’s main staple meal.
 The per capita consumption was 67.3 kg in 2019, translating to an annual demand of over 50 million bags of 90 kg.
-Apart from using corn as human food, it’s a source material to make alcohol and animal fodder.
+Apart from using corn for human food, it’s a raw material for making alcohol and animal feeds.

 However, the country’s yearly production has been less than 45 million bags shown below.
 They buy the rest from the East Africa Community countries of Uganda and Tanzania.
 Local maize production can fill the gap when it’s optimal.